Fitna (word): Mention in the Quran

 The Muslim Mufassir Ibn Kathir's commentary on this verse in his book Tafsir ibn Kathir is as follows:

 means, trying to force the Muslims to revert from their religion and re-embrace Kufr after they had believed, is worse with Allah than killing.'
 Allah said:

-In Qur'an
+In the Qur'an

 Statistics

 Badawi & Haleem note that the triliteral root fā'-tā'-nūn (ف ت ن) occurs in 6 different forms a total of 60 times in the Qur'an.
 In particular, it appears 34 times as a noun and 26 times in various verbal forms.
 Bakhtiar's concordance of the Qur'an confirms Badawi & Haleem's numbers, although Bakhtiar further breaks down the appearance of each verbal form by distinguishing active and passive verbs by tense as well.
 The following table sets out the details; note that since the root only appears as a verb in Form I forms, that is assumed.